 Vaccines not only protect your preteens and teens from serious diseases.
 They also protect siblings, friends, and the people who care for them, like parents or grandparents.

 ∞ Even healthy college students can get sick from vaccine-preventable diseases.
 Protection from vaccines received during childhood can wear off with time, and college students may also be at risk for other vaccine-preventable diseases like meningitis.

 Many vaccine-preventable diseases can easily spread in childcare and school settings.

 ∞ Schools are a prime venue for transmitting vaccine-preventable diseases, and school-age children can further spread diseases to their families and others with whom they come in contact.
 For example, they can spread disease to vulnerable newborns too young to have received the maximum protection from the recommended doses of vaccines, or people with weakened immune systems, such as some people with cancer and transplant recipients who are also at higher risk of disease.

 ∞ From January 1 to June 26, 2015, 178 people in the United States have been reported to have measles.
 Measles is very contagious.
 It can spread through the air when people with measles cough or sneeze.
 It is so contagious that if one person has it, nine out of 10 people around him or her will also become infected if they are not protected.
 An infected person can spread measles to others even before knowing he or she has measles – up to four days before the telltale measles rash appears.

 Vaccines are among the safest and most cost-effective ways to prevent disease.
 Protecting your children from preventable diseases will help keep them healthy and in school.

-∞ Schools require children to be up to date on vaccinations before enrolling or starting school in order to protect the health of all students.
-If you are unsure of the immunization requirements, check with your child’s doctor, school, child care provider, college health center, or local health department.
+∞ Schools require children to be up to date on vaccinations before enrolling or starting school to protect the health of all students.
+If you are unsure of the immunization requirements, check with your child’s doctor, school, childcare provider, college health center, or local health department.